Chapters and Articles

 - Perceptions of Public Service Provision: Motivated Reasoning in Quality Assessment and Attribution (with Dan Acland)

-- Plea Bargains from the Defendant’s Perspective (with Ariel Powell)
+- Plea Bargains from the Defendant’s Perspective (with Patricio Dominguez and Ariel Powell)

-- Scope Conditions and Identity Primes (with Laura Stoker and Alexander Sahn)
+- Sensitivity to Scope Conditions (with Laura Stoker and Alexander Sahn)